SenthuranSivananthan/az-policy-samples/network/virtual-networks-subnets-without-expected-route-table.md

 1. Identify the Route Table IDs that will be in the whitelist and replace the **notIn** array in the policy
 2. Policy #2 only - identify the names of virtual networks to exclude and you can use patterns to filter

+### Notes

+* These policies will mark the entire virtual network as non-compliant.
+For example, if the virtual network contained 5 subnets, all it would take for the virtual network to be marked non-compliant is 1 subnet that doesn't have the compliance configuration.
+For per-subnet view, consider [this example](subnets-without-route-table-or-excluded-by-name.md).

 ### Policies
 #### Policy #1